Bubsy II

 Bubsy II is a platform video game, the sequel to Bubsy in Claws Encounters of the Furred Kind, and the second game in the Bubsy series.
 It was originally released by Accolade in 1994 for the Sega Genesis, Super NES, and Game Boy.
 The Super NES version was re-released for Windows as part of Bubsy Two-Fur on December 17, 2015, while all three versions were re-released as part of Bubsy in: The Purrfect Collection in 2025.

 Gameplay

+Gameplay of Bubsy II on Sega Genesis.
+Bubsy shoots his Nerf Ballzooka at an enemy.

 Bubsy II plays very similar to its predecessor, as a 2D sidescrolling platformer.
 Unlike the first game where playing through the stages is linear, in Bubsy II the player gets to choose stages.
 The player must still maneuver Bubsy through the level through jumping and gliding, though Bubsy now collects marbles instead of yarn balls.
 The game features more variety than its predecessor.
 One new feature in the game was the ability to shoot a Nerf Ballzooka gun.
 A multiplayer mode was added as well, where a second player could control one of Bubsy's younger relatives.
 Bubsy can now take three hits before losing a life.